Commercial and Industrial Fans and Blowers

 The Department of Energy (DOE) will conduct an analysis of the energy use, emissions, costs, and benefits associated with this equipment during any energy conservation standards rulemakings.
 The Standards and Test Procedures for this product are related to Rulemaking for Commercial and Industrial Fans and Blowers Energy Conservation Standard.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a Federal Register notice of data availability regarding energy conservation standards for commercial and industrial fans and blowers 80 FR 51759 (August 26, 2015).
+DOE has published a Federal Register notice of open meetings regarding energy conservation standards for commercial and industrial fans and blowers 80 FR 51759 (August 26, 2015).
 The comment period closes September 8, 2015.
-For more information, please see the rulemaking page.
+For more information please see the rulemkaing webpage.